OpenDominion/OpenDominion/CONTRIBUTING.md

 OpenDominion uses a SQLite database by default for development, so there's no need to setup MySQL or anything PDO-compatible unless you really want to.

+Make sure the directories `app/bootstrap/cache` and `app/storage` are writable.

 ### How to run tests

 You can run tests with: